leonhard-s/auraxium/README.md

+# Notice

+This wrapper is currently undergoing a near-complete rewrite due to a number of poor decisions.
+I highly advise you come back in a week or two and see if this message has been removed.

 # Auraxium

 A Python wrapper meant to facilitate the use of the [Daybreak Game Company Census API](https://census.daybreakgames.com/).
 While the API is compatible with a number of different DBG titles, this module is currently only being developed and tested for use with [PlanetSide 2](https://www.planetside2.com/).